Indya Moore: Pose

-Present projects
+2018 - present

 In 2018, Moore signed a contract with IMG Models and William Morris Endeavor (WME).
 Moore was WME's first signed contract with a trans actor.
 Moore also started the production company Beetlefruit Media, which provides a platform for stories about disenfranchised groups.

 Moore has appeared in J.View's 2017 "Don't Pull Away" music video, and in Blood Orange's 2018 "Saint" video.

 In May 2019, Moore became the first transgender person to be featured on the cover of the U.S. version of Elle magazine.

 In December 2019, Moore debuted as the voice of Shep on the animated limited series Steven Universe Future.
 The character is also non-binary and partner of Sadie Miller.

-Moore had been cast in the psychological thriller film Escape Room: Tournament of Champions, the sequel to the 2019 film Escape Room.
+In 2020, Moore was cast in the psychological thriller film Escape Room: Tournament of Champions, the sequel to the 2019 film Escape Room.
 The film was released on July 16, 2021.